jeedepom/anonymizer/README.md

 Goal :
 ------

-Anonymizer is a tool for anomize my own projet to publish it under the JeeDePom name.
+Anonymizer is a java tool for anonymize my own projet to publish it under another name. (currently JeeDePom)

 It does :
 - change the name of the directory
 - change the name of the package in source code files
 - change the name of author

-For the moment, this projet is written in bash
+- revert the changes with the -i option.

 installation :
 --------------

-place anonymizer.sh in your $PATH (or run it will an absolute path) place a config file named anonymizer.conf in your projet tell git to forget anonymizer.conf file
+- place a config file named anonymizer.properties in the *root directory* of your projet
-	echo "anonymizer.conf" >> .gitignore
+- eventually tell git to forget anonymizer.properties file via the command echo "anonymizer.properties" >> .gitignore

-syntax of a config file
+syntax of a config file (named anonymizer.properties)
 -----------------------

 	valeur1=valeur2
-	companie=jeedepom
+	masociete=jeedepom
 	repertoire1=repertoire2
 	marcel=guillotin